dr-leo/pandaSDMX/doc/index.rst

-pandaSDMX is an Apache 2.0-licensed `Python <http://www.python.org>`_ library to retrieve and acquire statistical data and metadata disseminated in
+pandaSDMX is an Apache 2.0-licensed `Python <http://www.python.org>`_ client to retrieve and acquire statistical data and metadata disseminated in
 `SDMX <http://www.sdmx.org>`_ 2.1, an ISO-standard
 widely used by institutions